Diesen Artikel auf deutsch lesen.

 Small things made a difference, like adopting the same keyboard shortcuts for changing stacking order or grouping (and ungrouping) objects.

 Some features I learned to appreciate, like nested templates, or using existing templates for pasted content instead of adding new master slides to the file.
-This one is especially important to keep presentation templates in order.
+This one is especially important to keep presentation templates tidy.
 Which Keynote is terrible at.

 Some things I even learned to live with.
 Or without, it depends.
 I also do not know if my needs have changed.
-For example: Interactive prototypes are now easier to create and manage with specialised software like Adobe XD (this one I like very much), or InVision or even Figma.
+For example: Interactive prototypes are now easier to create and manage with specialised software like Adobe XD (this one I like very much, but again, its future is very uncertain), or InVision or Figma.

 And to make a case for an idea, simple is better than complicated anyway, so that the main work for a presentation more often than not happens outside the presentation app.
 To present the idea in a simple way, PowerPoint is more than capable of.